fivetran/dbt_salesforce/README.md

 # Salesforce Modeling dbt Package ([Docs](https://fivetran.github.io/dbt_salesforce/))

 # 📣 What does this dbt package do?
 - Produces modeled tables that leverage Salesforce data from [Fivetran's connector](https://fivetran.com/docs/applications/salesforce) in the format described by [this ERD](https://fivetran.com/docs/applications/salesforce#schema) and builds off the output of our [Salesforce source package](https://github.com/fivetran/dbt_salesforce_source).
+- This package also provides you with the option to leverage the history mode to gather historical records of your essential tables.

 - This package enables users to:
   - Understand the performance of your opportunities